vittorioexp/estatepro-spring-boot-graphql-project/README.md

-Java DGS Framework example (with Spring Data JPA)
+Spring Boot GraphQL API example
 =====

-This repository is an example application for the [DGS Framework](https://netflix.github.io/dgs).
-The example is a standalone GraphQL server in Java that interacts with a PostgreSQL database via Spring Data JPA.
+This repository is an example application for the [Spring Boot framework](https://spring.io/projects/spring-boot) that employs the Netflix [DGS framework](https://netflix.github.io/dgs) to expose a GraphQL API and that interacts with a [PostgreSQL DBMS](https://www.postgresql.org/) via [Spring Data JPA](https://spring.io/projects/spring-data-jpa).

 It shows the following features:
 * Datafetchers